John Kerry gets climate brief as Joe Biden names new team

 US president-elect Joe Biden has announced senior members of his cabinet, foreign policy and national security teams, as he accelerates preparations to assume the presidency on January 20th.

-Anthony Blinken, the former deputy secretary of state and deputy national security advisor, will become secretary of state.
+Antony Blinken, the former deputy secretary of state and deputy national security advisor, will become secretary of state.
 Jake Sullivan, a former Hillary Clinton aide who also served as Mr Biden’s national security adviser in the Obama administration, will be national security advisor.
-The 43-year-old was closely involved in Ms Clinton’s work on the Good Friday Agreement.
+The 58-year-old was closely involved in Ms Clinton’s work on the Belfast Agreement.
 Career diplomat Linda Thomas-Greenfield will be the new US ambassador to the United Nations.

 Avril Haines, the former deputy of the CIA director, will become the first female director of National Intelligence, while Alejandro Mayorkas, a former deputy secretary of the department of homeland security, is the first Latino and immigrant nominated to serve as secretary of the department of homeland security.